moshabbir-dotcom/Portfolio-Project-4/README.md

 ### Booking
 * This is a page that was set to only be viewed when the user is logged in and was set using the allauth decorator of "login_required" in the views.py file to ensure that it coulds not be accessed by writing the url directly in the address bar.The links for this page were as the homepage in that across the website they were embedded in "if" statements where the links to this page would only be visible in the event the user was authenticated.
 Otherwise the user would be directed to the signup page to first make an account.
 As the email settings were causing a "port not found error" when attempting to make a booking; I believe from doing research online that this may be caused by firewall/security settings for the learning provider so a dubug server has been used to prove functionality for which the output is evidenced in the user story section and [HERE](https://github.com/moshabbir-dotcom/Portfolio-Project-4/blob/7e0d5ed0f4a822b7f199c2e371234cfe7de6753f/static/mainsite/images/Port1025.png).
+There was a user story for client to be able to select the therapist they require but with the niche specialisms that the therapists offer customers would only have a very restricted choice in 1 or 2.
+As a result this was left as a "To Do" action to be added as part of an incremental function additon to the site once everyone is upskilled in multiple other areas.
+This was done to adhere to the principle of adding value to a development cycle in that this would not have provided an immediate benefit to the site user or owner and other tasks that would were prioritised.

 ## Code validation & Testing
 ### Testing